 By default, a new corporation will be taxed by the Internal Revenue Service (IRS) like a C-Corporation.
 C-Corporations pay corporate taxes on their profits, and the owners pay personal income taxes on their dividends.

 A Corporation can elect to be taxed as an S-Corporation.
-S-Corporations are taxed as “pass-through entities,” which means the Corporation itself does not file corporate taxes.
+S-Corporations are taxed as “pass-through entities,” meaning the corporation does not file corporate taxes.
 Instead, the profits (or losses) “pass through” to the shareholders, who then report this income on their individual taxes.

 For most small businesses, the S-Corporation tax election is the most beneficial because it eliminates the double taxation of the C-Corporation.
 This tax election can be changed; however, it is highly recommended to talk with an accountant before making this decision.